-Esperança works to prevent and treat Malaria, HIV/AIDS, tuberculosis, respiratory infections, diarrheal diseases, cholera, Chagas disease and others illnesses that plague families living in developing countries.
+Esperança works to prevent and treat Malaria, HIV/AIDS, tuberculosis, respiratory infections, diarrheal diseases, cholera, Chagas disease, and other illnesses that plague families living in developing countries.
 Effective, low-cost solutions are available, and we emphasize preventative education.

-Countries Served: Nicaragua, Bolivia, Mozambique, Peru and United States
+Countries Served: Nicaragua, Bolivia, Mozambique, Peru and the United States